 We have been closely monitoring the evolving regulatory environment and are making efforts to seek guidance from and cooperate with the government authorities to comply with the Alleviating Burden Opinion Regarding Compulsory Education and its implementation measures.
 In compliance with the Alleviating Burden Opinion Regarding Compulsory Education and applicable rules, regulations and measures, we ceased offering K-9 Academic AST Services in China by the end of December 2021.
 The cessation has had a substantial adverse impact on our revenues for the fiscal year ended February 28, 2022 and subsequent periods.
-In the fiscal years ended February 28, 2021 and 2022, the revenues from offering K-9 Academic AST Services in the mainland of China accounted for a substantial majority of our total net revenues prior to the cessation of such services.
+In the fiscal year ended February 28, 2022, the revenues from offering K-9 Academic AST Services in the mainland of China accounted for a substantial majority of our total net revenues prior to the cessation of such services.
 Due to the complexity and substantial uncertainty of the regulatory environment and considering that local authorities in different regions may adopt different interpretation and implementation measures, we cannot assure you that our operations would be in full compliance with applicable laws, regulations and policies, including the Alleviating Burden Opinion Regarding Compulsory Education and its implementation measures, in a timely manner, or at all, in all geographic areas where we operate our business.
-We may become subject to fines or other penalties or be required to terminate certain operations or incur material costs and expenses to comply with such applicable laws, regulations and policies, in which case our business, financial condition and results of operations could be materially and adversely affected.
-There may be new PRC rules or regulations on the business we currently operate, and such new rules and regulations may subject our business operations to further adjustments.
+We may become subject to fines or other penalties or be required to terminate certain operations or incur material costs and expenses to comply with such applicable laws, regulations and policies, including and adversely affected.
+In addition, there may be new PRC rules or regulations on the business we currently operate, and such new rules and regulations may subject our business operations to further adjustments.
 In the event of such changes, our business operations may be adversely impacted.